Lili Zografou: 1980s and 1990s

 After the fall of the junta in 1974, Zografou returned to journalism writing articles for Eleftherotypia and other newspapers and magazines.

 During that time, she also published many commercially successful books; Mou servirete ena vasilopoulo parakalo (May I have a Crown Prince, please?), Nichtose agapi mou ine chtes (The night has come my love, it's yesterday), I agapi argise mia mera (Love arrived a day late) and the literary autobiography I Syvaritissa (The Sybarite), were some of them.

-I agapi arghise mia mera was adapted for a Hellenic Broadcasting Corporation series, starring Tania Tripi and Kariofilia Karampeti.
+I agapi argise mia mera was adapted for a Hellenic Broadcasting Corporation series, starring Tania Tripi and Kariofilia Karampeti.

 In 1998, Zografou published her last work, Apo ti Mideia sti Stachtopouta, i istoria tou fallou (From Medea to Cinderella; the story of the phallus), a large scale essay on the origins of patriarchy in Greek society, examining the Hellenic World from prehistoric times to the Great Tragedians.

 Death

 While on vacation in Heraklion in 1998, Zografou suffered a stroke; she died a few days later at Venizeleio General Hospital.

 Her funeral was held at Saint Titus Church, Heraklion; many political figures and artists sent their condolences to her family.

 Her will stipulated that the copyright for her books was to be given to both her publisher and the SOS Children's Villages of Greece.